SESYNC-ci/basic-git-lesson/slides/config.md

 ===

-After configuring your username and email address
+After configuring your username and email address, return to the Commit window and commit your changes.

+===

-Revisit the commit history to confirm that the author information has been amended for the first commit.
-In the future, configure your `user.name` and `user.email` before starting a project, so you do not have to amend any commits.
+Now, author information will be associated with the commit.
+In the future, configure your `user.name` and `user.email` before starting a project.
 This is a one-time configuration for each computer on which you use RStudio, so you don't have to repeat this for any subsequent repositories you create on this machine.
+{:.notes}

+Saving, staging, and commiting are each separate steps, none of which imply any of the others.
+This may seem like a hassle, but is a good thing!
+As your project grows larger, you will frequently save changes you don't want to commit: staging lets you choose what changes get packaged into a commit.
 {:.notes}

 ### History